Billiard ball: Other games

 Various other games have their own variants of billiard balls.

-Russian pyramid uses a set of fifteen numbered white balls and a maroon or yellow cue ball that are even larger than carom billiards balls at 68 mm.
+Russian pyramid uses a set of fifteen numbered white balls and a maroon, red or yellow cue ball that are even larger than carom billiards balls at 68 mm.
 Kaisa has the same pocket and ball dimensions but uses only five balls: one yellow, two red and two white cue balls, one for each player.

 Bumper pool requires four white and four red object balls, and two special balls, one red with a white circle and the other white with a red circle; all are usually 2+1/8 in in diameter.
 Bar billiards uses six or seven white balls (depending on regional variations) and one red ball 1+7/8 in in diameter.